arsenstorm/sotsial/README.md

+A package to easily cross-post to social media platforms.

 # `sotsial`

-A package to easily cross-post to social media platforms.
+The `sotsial` package powers [Sotsial](https://sotsial.com) - a platform built to make it cross-posting to social media platforms easier than ever with a developer-first approach.

 ## Usage